Paolovg95/Paolovg95/README.md

 ### 👋 🌎

-🇵🇾
-Graduated bachelor's degree in Mechanical Engineering & Technology and recently graduated from Le Wagon's Web Development Bootcamp in Rio de Janeiro.
-Learning new emerging technologies in the web developing world 💫
+Graduated bachelor's degree in Mechanical Engineering & Technology and Graduated from Le Wagon's Web Development Bootcamp in Rio de Janeiro.
-HTML & CSS, JavaScript and Ruby.
-Also tools such as: Stimulus JS, Bootstrap, SQL, Git & GitHub ,OOP, ES6, Ruby on Rails.
-Motivated to learn new skills, face new challenges and develop my own projects.
+Python, Django, HTML & CSS, JavaScript and Ruby.
+Also tools such as: Stimulus JS, Bootstrap, SQL, Git & GitHub, Figma Always to learning new skills, face new challenges and develop new projects.

 ## Skills:
-Ruby on Rails/ Python/ Django/ JS/ HTML & CSS/ Git/ Bootstrap/ SQL
+Ruby on Rails/ Ruby /Python/ Django/ JS/ HTML & CSS/ Git/ Bootstrap/ SQL

-- 🔭 Working on different projects using Django, VueJS and ReactJS.
+- 🔭 Working on different projects using Django, VueJS.
 - 📫 How to reach me: paolo9517@gmail.com